Bias (statistics)

-Bias can be differentiated from other mistakes such as accuracy (instrument failure/inadequacy), lack of data, or mistakes in transcription (typos).
+Bias can be differentiated from other statistical mistakes such as accuracy (instrument failure/inadequacy), lack of data, or mistakes in transcription (typos).
 Bias implies that the data selection may have been skewed by the collection criteria.
+Other forms of human-based bias emerge in data collection as well such as response bias, in which participants give inaccurate responses to a question.
 Bias does not preclude the existence of any other mistakes.
 One may have a poorly designed sample, an inaccurate measurement device, and typos in recording data simultaneously.
+Ideally, all factors are controlled and accounted for.

-Also it is useful to recognize that the term “error” specifically refers to the outcome rather than the process (errors of rejection or acceptance of the hypothesis being tested).
-Use of flaw or mistake to differentiate procedural errors from these specifically defined outcome-based terms is recommended.
+Also it is useful to recognize that the term “error” specifically refers to the outcome rather than the process (errors of rejection or acceptance of the hypothesis being tested), or from the phenomenon of random errors.
+The terms flaw or mistake are recommended to differentiate procedural errors from these specifically defined outcome-based terms.